 .i_use_cmp

-to enable comparison for built-in i_key types (<, ==).i_key_class
+to enable comparison for built-in i_key types (<, ==).i_keyclass

-still expects comparison functions to be defined.i_key_arcbox
+still expects comparison functions to be defined.i_import

 (i_extern deprecated).